Kawasaki Ki-61

 The Kawasaki Ki-61 Hien (飛燕, "flying swallow") is a Japanese World War II fighter aircraft.
 Used by the Imperial Japanese Army Air Service, it was designated the "Army Type 3 Fighter" (三式戦闘機).
 Allied intelligence initially believed Ki-61s were Messerschmitt Bf 109s and later an Italian Macchi C.202, which led to the Allied reporting name of "Tony", assigned by the United States War Department.
 The design originated as a variant of the Kawasaki Ki-60, which never entered production.
-The Ki-61 became the only mass-produced Japanese fighter of the war to use a liquid-cooled inline V engine.
+The Ki-61 became the only mass-produced Japanese fighter of the war to use a liquid-cooled inverted V engine.
 Over 3,000 Ki-61s were produced.
 Initial prototypes saw action over Yokohama during the Doolittle Raid on 18 April 1942, and continued to fly combat missions throughout the war.